Tobias2BK/ParadiseBotAutoTool/README.md

 - **5/26/2025** – This project was discontinued after I got banned from the bot... 💀
 - **5/27/2025** – SIKE!
 I’m back with a full update featuring “**Absolute Human Mimic**” mode for ultra-stealth fishing.
 See features below!
+- **6/3/2025** – Updated `main.py` to align with the new update, including a revamped stats display and a new fishing system.

 ---